mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

 }
 ```

-Let's detail the parameters ppassed on to generate the evidence.
+Let's detail the parameters ppassed on to generate the evidence:

 - `format_id`: defines the UUID of the attestation that we will be demanding.
 Open Enclave defines 4 different formats for `oe_get_evidence` ( `OE_FORMAT_UUID_SGX_LOCAL_ATTESTATION`, `OE_FORMAT_UUID_SGX_ECDSA` , `OE_FORMAT_UUID_SGX_EPID_LINKABLE`, `OE_FORMAT_UUID_SGX_EPID_UNLINKABLE`).
 And the one that interests us is the ECDSA one.
 So, in the main function we instantiate as `OE_FORMAT_UUID_SGX_ECDSA` see main function [in `host.cpp`](https://github.com/mithril-security/Confidential_Computing_Explained/blob/main/mini_kms/part_2/host/host.cpp).
 - `format_settings`: is mostly used for additional information to the verifier and local attestation.
 But we won't be needing it so we initialize it at 0.
 - `pem_key` and `evidence`: respectively the public key and evidence variables that will be changed.